molines/MEDWEST60/doc/Making-of-MEDWEST60.md

       * With which level of smoothing (hourly average, daily average, monthly average ?)
       * Still a cold start with U and V set to 0. ?
       * Using a restart extraction ??
+    --> Firat choice is to use a restart extraction.

 ### Open Boundaries
    * Likely eNATL60 hourly data for T S U V and SSH.